Brian Wright (Canadian soccer): Birmingham Legion

 Following his release from New England, Wright signed a permanent multi-year deal with Birmingham Legion.
 He left Birmingham following the 2020 season.

 Atlético Ottawa

 On April 27, 2021, Wright signed with Canadian Premier League side Atlético Ottawa.
 In his first season with the club he was the second-highest scorer on the team, scoring six goals, but Ottawa finished the season in last place.
 Wright stayed with the club for the 2022 season, with higher expectations, and scored Ottawa's first goal of the year, a late penalty in the club's 1-0 home opener victory against Cavalry FC.

 York United

-In January 2022, York United announced they had signed Wright to a two-year deal.
+In January 2023, York United announced they had signed Wright to a two-year deal.
+At the end of the 2024 season, he was named the 2024 CPL Players’ Player of the Year.

+Forge FC

+In January 2025, he signed with Forge FC.